rockscript/rockscript/rockscript/src/main/resources/webfiles/docs/why-and-when.md

 you to cut your code into pieces and tie your code-pieces together with with message queues and configuration of that infrastructure.
 It gets really hard to distill the business logic from all those fragments and configurations.
-RockScript let's you write scripts at a higher business logic level and activity workers are a more elegant approach to breaking down the lower level communication details.
+RockScript let's you write scripts at a higher business logic level and service bridges are a more elegant approach to breaking down the lower level communication details.

 Other solutions on the same level as RockScript are